dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 ### Step 4: Set the fan on the filter column

-Set the fan+foam on top of the filters, oriented so it will blow air upward.
+Set the fan+foam on top of the filters, oriented so it will blow air *upward*, and pull air through the filters.

 <div class="center medwidth">
 <img class="center max100" src="/img/cuboid_purifier/step4.jpg" alt="Step 4 of construction" loading="lazy" />